lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 - crashes
 ---

-<p style="margin-top:60px">Since I may already have acquired a bit of a reputation for being preoccupied with <a href="https://correlaid.org/blog/posts/point-pattern-analysis">accident analyses</a>, I decided to give it another shot and map and analyzes all (non-)fatal road accidents happening in South Australia in 2016.</p>
+<p style="margin-top:60px">Since I may already have acquired a bit of a reputation for being preoccupied with <a href="https://correlaid.org/blog/posts/point-pattern-analysis">accident analyses</a>, I decided to give it another shot and map and analyze all (non-)fatal road accidents happening in South Australia in 2016.</p>

 Data for this analysis is provided by the <a href="https://data.sa.gov.au/">South Australian Government Data Directory</a>.